Diversimax: Maximizing Intersectional Diversity in Sortition

 Research demonstrates that diverse groups exchange a wider range of information during deliberation, make fewer factual errors, and conduct more thorough discussions than homogeneous groups (Sommers, 2006).
 This benefit extends beyond simple demographic representation: the concept of intersectionality, introduced by Crenshaw (1989), highlights that experiences at the intersection of multiple identities—such as being both Black and a woman—are "greater than the sum" of those individual categories.
 Each unique intersection brings distinct perspectives that cannot be captured by representing categories separately.

-The first representative from an underrepresented demographic group provides greater value to deliberation than the tenth representative from an already well-represented group.
-Diversimax draws inspiration from these principles, maximizing the number of unique intersectional identities represented in the panel while maintaining required demographic quotas.
-This ensures that marginalized groups, particularly those underrepresented in the candidates' pool, gain voice in the assembly.
+We therefore adopt the assumption that the first representative from an underrepresented demographic group provides greater value to deliberation than the tenth representative from an already well-represented group.
+Because of this assumption, Diversimax maximizes the number of unique intersectional identities represented in the panel while maintaining required demographic quotas.
+This ensures that marginalized groups, especially those underrepresented in the candidate pool, gain a voice in the assembly.

 Methodology